 At FRRC, our focus is on working with first responders and their loved ones on issues pertaining to trauma, depression, relationships, and work-related stress.
 Using a confidential, collaborative, and results-driven approach, we support clients in alleviating symptoms and re-engaging in life.

-We tailor individual counseling to each client’s concerns, first exploring the specific problem and understanding its origin.
-We then help them learn practical and effective ways to manage stress and anger, increase self-esteem, and overcome their challenges.
+We tailor individual counseling to each client’s concerns.
+This means we first exploring the specific problem and understand its origin.
+Then we help our clients learn practical and effective ways to manage stress and anger, increase self-esteem, and overcome their challenges.

 FRRC works with first responders to address many of the most common issues they experience.
 These including: